-There are no Passenger Van Services from Don Muang Airport.
-If you want to hook up with a Minivan you will need to take the A1 airport bus to Morchit 2.
+There is only a Passenger Van Service from Don Muang Airport to Suvarnabhumi Airport.
+If you want to hook up with a Minivan for other destinations you will need to take the A1 airport bus to Morchit 2.
 The Minivan Terminal is opposite the Bus Station.
 Take the footbridge to get there.
 Click here for detailed information on services from the minivan terminal.

 All the car rental companies have booths in the arrivals hall of Terminal 1 and between gates 10 & 11 on the ground floor of Terminal 2.
 Thai’s drive on the left.
 You will need a valid International driving license.
 Check that you are fully insured for any vehicle that you hire.

 If you would like to book a car rental in advance you can use the form below to search & compare the best deals from a choice of Avis, Hertz, Budget & more.
 Your car will be waiting for you on arrival.